catalyst/moodle-tool_question_reducer/README.md

 A admin tool whos goal is to reduce the number of questions within a site through removing redundant questions.
 There a few different ways it attempts to acheive this:

-* Remove duplicate questions within question categories
+* Remove duplicate questions within question categories.
-* Merges similar question category with a context together.
+* Merge similar question categories with a context together.
-* Removes unlinked questions
+* Remove orphaned questions.

 ## Tests